 Council on Campus Diversity

 In March 2012, President Monaco established the university-wide Council on Campus Diversity, which he chairs, to advance Tufts' commitment to diversity and to strengthen the cultural understanding and awareness of all students, faculty and staff.
 Without diversity, Tufts cannot achieve its strategic goals and aspirations.
 "Diversity drives excellence," Monaco said.
-A draft report will be released to the Tufts community for comment in the near future.
+The Council released its final report in December 2013, and its recommendations are now being implementation in a collaborative process engaging the schools, central operating divisions, and senior administration.